nervosnetwork/rfcs/rfcs/0000-ckb/main.md

   - State generation can move to state channels or application chains and only settle on the main chain, providing a application semantics based scaling path.

 - Data:
-  - Nervos CKB's design to move P2CS to Achive nodes and leave only P1CS on full nodes, allowing storage needs to scale with the size of current states, instead of all historical states
+  - Nervos CKB's design to move P2CS to achive nodes and leave only P1CS on full nodes, allowing storage needs to scale with the size of current states, instead of all historical states
   - The economic model provides a marketplace solution to recycle low value Cells to make available for higher value applications.
   - Easier to use sharding as a solution to scale on-chain data with explicit dependency requirement.

 ### Latency and Availability

   - CKB's states are stored locally on the clients.
 This makes the data highly available to local applications with minimal latency.
   - Low latency and highly available local data allows "offline first DApps".
 In this scenario, applications can compute new states, validate them and generate transactions all locally.
 Then as soon as the transaction is created, the application can move to the next task, without having to wait for the transaction to be included in a block, providing a much more pleasant user experience.
-The actual synchronization can happen later on the bakcground, or when there's stable network connection.
+The actual synchronization can happen later on the background, or when there's stable network connection.

 ### Multi-paradigm

-CKB's Cells, Types and transactions together provide the foundation for a versatile decentrailzed state machine.
-The Generators and Validators can be used to express any businss rules.
+CKB's Cells, Types and transactions together provide the foundation for a versatile decentralized state machine.
+The Generators and Validators can be used to express any business rules.
 Identities can be used to bring in trust and bridge to real world applications.
 Together, they're a powerful combination of components that can be used to build different types of applications.
 For example:

 - Digit assets and ledgers: put account or UTXO data in Cells, and provide a strict Validator to govern value transfer rules.
 - Ethereum like smart contracts: define a "smart contract" Type, then create a transaction with contract code as validation code.
 On the client side, run symmetric generation function to generate new states.
 - Trust base transactions: Identities can define who they're willing to trust, then application can interpret that trust relationship to facilitate transactions.
 - Cross chain asset transfer: application chains generate digital assets backed by assets on other chains.
 The backed assets can then participate in transactions, or transfer to the main chain to gain more security.
-The assets can then be transfered to other chains or back to their original chain.
+The assets can then be transferred to other chains or back to their original chain.
 Users who participate in the transaction need to express trust in the Identity of the operator of the bridge service.

 ## References